Excommunication: Methodism

 Nine-and-twenty for lightness and carelessness.

 The Allegheny Wesleyan Methodist Connection, in its 2014 Discipline, includes "homosexuality, lesbianism, bi-sexuality, bestiality, incest, fornication, adultery, and any attempt to alter one's gender by surgery", as well as remarriage after divorce among its excommunicable offences.

 The Evangelical Wesleyan Church, in its 2015 Discipline, states that "Any member of our church who is accused of neglect of the means of grace or other duties required by the Word of God, the indulgence of sinful tempers, words or actions, the sowing of dissension, or any other violation of the order and discipline of the church, may, after proper labor and admonition, be censured, placed on probation, or expelled by the official board of the circuit of which he is a member.
 If he request a trial, however, within thirty dates of the final action of the official board, it shall be granted."

 Anabaptist tradition

 Amish

 Amish communities practice variations of excommunication known as "shunning".
 This practice may include isolation from community events or the cessation of all communication.

 Mennonites

-Mennonite communities use the "ban", separation and correction on baptized members that fall into sin.
+Mennonite communities use the "ban", separation, and correction of baptized members who fall into sin.
 Separated members must be avoided or "shunned" until they repent and reform.
 Shunning must be done in the spirit of moderation and Christian charity; the aim is not to destroy but to reform the person.

 Hutterites

-Hutterite communities use a form of excommunication called "the ban" on baptized members that fall into sin repeatedly.
+Hutterite communities use a form of excommunication called "the ban" on baptized members who repeatedly fall into sin.